-Here the “fear” is of “what other people say” and the “fear” of being left out of social groups has some impact.
-In a country of a few million people that is important, unlike in other countries where tens of millions of people live and work.
-Another Nordic way of maintaining silence is to give everybody the opportunity to have a roof over their head and a full stomach.
+Here the “fear” is about other people’s opinion about you, or being left out of social groups.
+In a country with a few million people, social isolation is an important issue, unlike in other countries with tens of millions of people who live and work in the same space.
+Another Nordic way to maintain silence is by giving everybody a roof over their head and a full stomach.
 As long as everybody has their primary needs met, the need to protest is not that urgent.

-I remember growing up with the notion that “children should be seen, but not heard”, with violence and bullying as teaching methods in school and at home.
-Children were not “humans”; they were just “something” with no feelings, something that had been given birth just because the system required it.
-It was illegal to have an abortion in Romania and all mothers who had given birth to at least four children were declared “heroine mothers” for contributing to the country’s labor force.
-It was a different kind of “baby boom” the rest of Europe experienced after the War.
-Not natural, but ordered by the communist state.
+I remember growing up with the notion that “children should be seen, but not heard,” with violence and bullying at school and at home.
+It felt as if children were not human beings, but just “something” with no feelings, “something” born only because the system required it.
+During the Cold War, abortions were illegal in Romania, while mothers who had given birth to at least four children were acknowledged as “heroine mothers”.
+It was the way women contributed to growing the country’s labor force.
+This was a different kind of “baby boom” from the rest of Europe; ordered by the communist state in 1966.

 Scandinavia was not much different either.
 If you talk to people older than 60, some even younger, and if they open up about their lives, you can hear many stories of child abuse, domestic abuse, oppression, and colonization of indigenous people.
 These things are part of history and we cannot deny nor avoid them.